jaroslawjalocha/testZoom/README.md

-##How to install and run:
+# Preparation
 1. Clone repository
 2. In CMD or terminal run command 'npm install'
+3. Set correct credentials in file login_data.js to run login test.

+# How to install and run:
-3. To run login test write command ''npx wdio run ./wdio.conf.js --suite loginTest' (Before starting the login test, you should set the credentials that you want to log in and use in the test in the login_data.js file)
+1. To run login test write command ''npx wdio run ./wdio.conf.js --suite loginTest'
-4. To run redirect test write command ''npx wdio run ./wdio.conf.js --suite buttonsTest'
+2. To run redirect test write command ''npx wdio run ./wdio.conf.js --suite buttonsTest'

-##Test Description:
+# Test Description:

-test_login.js - This test verifies a positive login path to the Zoom website.
+*test_login.js* - This test verifies a positive login path to the Zoom website.

-test_buttons.js - This test verifies whether after clicking on the individual 'Support', '1.888.799.9666', 'Request a Demo' buttons, we are redirected to the correct websites.
+*test_buttons.js* - This test verifies whether after clicking on the individual 'Support', '1.888.799.9666', 'Request a Demo' buttons, we are redirected to the correct websites.